deneha/azure-guidance/best-practices-caching.md

 accessed within the specified time.
 This setting overrides any cache-wide expiration policy, but only for the specified objects.

-> __Note:__ Consider the expiration period for the cache and the objects that it contains carefully.
+> [AZURE.NOTE] Consider the expiration period for the cache and the objects that it contains carefully.
 If you make it too short, objects will expire too quickly and you will reduce the benefits of using the cache.
 If you make the period too long, you risk the data becoming stale.

 It is also possible that the cache might fill up if data is allowed to remain resident for a long time.
 In this case, any requests to add new items to the